Doenet/DoenetTools/README.md

 Option 2: Stop all four containers using whatever docker interface you have.
 The containers are "node", "apache", "mysql", and "php".

 ### Re-build the containers.
-If you need to re-build the containers for whatever reason, run `npm run docker:build`.
-Not to be confused with `npm run build` which will build the website for production.
+If you need to re-build the containers for whatever reason, run `$ npm run docker:build`.
+Not to be confused with `$ npm run build` which will build the website for production.

 ### Directly access the database
 The database is exposed to your local machine by port 3306.
 You can use a program such as Sequel Pro (Mac), MySQLWorkbench (Most OS), or the MySQL CLI. to interact with the database directly.